-You can use icons to do a different type of journaling and reflections.
+You can use icons to do different types of journaling and reflections.
 Just check out this amazing spread below.

 In Your Goals Pages

-I’m all for making the goals pages more visual and icons are a great way to do that.
-Add icons to divide areas of your goals (such as health, work, family).
+I’m all for making the goals pages more visual, and icons are a great way to do that.
+Add icons to divide areas of your goals (such as health, work, and family).
 Or use icons to highlight your most important items.